pnkfluffy/FdF/README.md

 This project is a wireframe mesh '3d' object renderer.
 It takes text files such as those in the test_maps file, in which the there are numbers placed around a board which correspond to the locations y value (height).
 The project can be compiled using make, and run using ./fdf [map_text_file].
 Or for example './fdf test_maps/extra/t1.fdf'.
+Currently only works on MacOS.

 Controls: